 When we first arrived in Lucerne, we didn’t even know all the different places and towns.
 What is what?
 Why are there so many stops and how does it work?
 I try to list the different routes below to make things more clear:

-Day trip to Mt.
-Pilatus
+Day trip from Lucerne to Mount Pilatus

 Same way return